dell/PyU4V/README.md

 # USAGE
 PyU4V could also be used as the backend for a script, or a menu etc.
-Just import the PyU4V package (import PyU4V), create an instance of rest_functions, and you're good to go.
+Just import the PyU4V package (import PyU4V), create an instance of RestFunctions "rf = PyU4V.RestFunctions()", and you're good to go.
+The functions are divided up into categories - common, provisioning, replication and performance, e.g. "rf.provisioning.get_host_list()"; "rf.replication.find_expired_snapvx_snapshots()"
-If you are using a Unisphere version which is 8.3 or older, create the instance as follows: "rf = PyU4V.rest_functions()" If you are using 8.4 or newer, create the instance using "rf = PyU4V.RestFunctions()".
-Please note that only RestFunctions will be updated with new functionality going forward.

-If you wish to query another array without changing the configuration file, simply change the array_id attribute (e.g. rf.array_id = '0001978880000').
+If you wish to query another array without changing the configuration file, call the 'set_array_id(new_array_id)' function, e.g. 'rf.set_array_id('000197123456')'.

 # EXAMPLES
 There are a number of examples which can be run with minimal set-up.
 For details on how to run these,